n6ai/minze/README.md

 Minze (German shorthand for "Peppermint", pronounced `/ˈmɪnt͡sə/`) lets you rapidly build native web components.

 It provides an intuitive abstraction layer around the web components API with its own fully typed [JavaScript API](https://minze.dev/api/).
-Including Reactivity, Lifecycle hooks, scoped styles, one-shot component registration, and more.
+Including reactivity, lifecycle hooks, scoped styles, one-shot component registration, and more.

 [Read the Docs to Learn More](https://minze.dev).